EmreSURK/ProSpectiveLogger/README.md

 # ProSpectiveLogger
 A logger for NodeJS that splits logs per user and date.
-It is super-easy to see what is going on Automatically splits logs into folders according to date.
+It is super-easy to see what is going on.

+Automatically splits logs into folders according to date.

 Also automatically creates logs that splitted per user.

 Also automatically creates a combined logs file that is not splitted into users or dates.
 It includes all logs.

 A little hard to understand but super-easy to use.